OPM/ResInsight-UserDocumentation/content/Wells-and-Completions/CreateNewWellPaths.md

 ![]({{< relref "" >}}images/3d-main-window/WellTargets.png)

 Clicking and dragging the blue part of a target, it can be moved along the Z axis only.
 Clicking and dragging the magenta part of a target, it can be moved freely around.

+### Starting well path at a fixed position

+The toggle **Generate Target at Sea Level** is on by default.
+If the well path is supposed to start at a predefined location at the sea level, the following procedure can be used:

+1. Right click **Wells** in the project tree
+2. Select **Create Well Path** in the right-click menu.
+A new well node and a well targets node are created.
+3. Clear **Generate Target at Sea Level**
+4. Right-click in the pink well target area, and select **Insert new Target above**
+5. In the **UTM Reference Point** field, enter the predefined UTM coordinate (usually, the depth is set to 0.0 for sea level)
+6. Continue clicking on geometry in the 3D view to add more well targets and make sure the first well target is defined by [0.00 0.00 0.00] to make sure the first target is located at the predefined UTM reference position

 ### Well Plan
 A well plan can be displayed by selecting **Show Well Plan** from the right-click menu of a generated well path.